What is considered rude in Spain

 Spanish people do not eat what many of us consider breakfast food, and it will be a toast with olive oil and crushed tomatoes or a toast with butter and marmalade in the morning.
 And some coffee.
 So don’t expect to find a breakfast spot where you can eat up with bacon and eggs, pancakes, etc. If you do find it, you’re lucky then.

 Eating in Spain is an event.
-First, you have a drink.
-Then you have some bread, olives, and jamón (the Spanish ham).
-Then you have some wine.
-Then you have your main course.
-Then you have some coffee, desserts, and you continue to chat, etc.
+First, you enjoy a drink.
+Then, you sample some bread, olives, and jamón (Spanish ham).
+Next, you savor some wine before moving on to your main course.
+Following this, you have coffee and dessert while continuing the conversation, and so on.

 The most popular traveler’s question—is it rude not to tip in Spain?
 No, it’s not rude.